cedsvrn/Q-A-data-science/courses/NLP/NLP_Stanford-University_Youtube/README.md

 **Reducing the errors =**
 - Increasing accuracy or precising (minimizing false positive)
 - Incresing coverage or recall (minimizing false negatives)

+## Course 3 : Regular expressions in NLP

+**Tokenizer :**
+Lexer = tokenizer

+Regexp are used in tokenizers to parse the text.

+Mediu article on subject : https://towardsdatascience.com/dynamic-word-tokenization-with-regex-tokenizer-801ae839d1cd

+## Course 4 : Word tokenization

+**Every NLP task need to do text normalization :**
+1 - Segmenting/tokenizing words in running text
+2 - Normalizing word formats
+3 - Segmenting sentences in running text

+**How many words in a sentence ?**
+- Depends of the definition of "word"
+- Do we use lemma ?
+Meaning cats and cat counts as 1
+- N = number of tokens
+- V = vocabulary = set of types

+**Issue in tokenization :**
+- what're, I'm, isn't --> What are, I am, is not
+- state-of-the-art --> state of the art ?
+- San Francisco --> One or two token ?
+- Chinese and Japanese : No spaces between words
+- Japan : multiple alphabets

+Work tokenization = Word Segmentation

+**Maximum matching Word segmentation Algorithm used for Chinese (Greedy) :**
+1 - Start with the first letter of the word
+2 - Find the longest matching word in the dictionnary 3 - End the word and start again at 2

+--> not good in English
+--> Greedy works well in Chinese but probabilistic segmentation algorithms work even better